Are you thinking of choosing GoDaddy to build your website?

-For more features, you’ll need to upgrade to paid plans starting at $6.99 per month.
+For more features, you’ll need to upgrade to paid plans.
 You can choose to connect a custom domain, add SEO features, accept online payments, offer flexible shipping and recurring appointments.

 You can also start selling online and through Google Shopping, Amazon, eBay, and Etsy.